What to Do When Your Heater Won’t Turn Off!

-It's not unheard of for heating systems to have a glitch once in a while.
+It’s not uncommon for heating systems to have a problem once in a while.
 It could be as straightforward as a bad thermostat or an electrical issue.
-If your gas furnace won't shut off, here are a couple steps you can take to get a properly working furnace again.
+If your gas furnace won’t shut off, here are a couple steps you can take to get a properly working furnace again.

 Examine the Air Filter

 A dirty air filter causes problems for numerous homeowners and their HVAC system.
-Here's why.
-It restricts airflow, forcing your furnace to work harder and run longer to meet your desired temperature.
+Here’s why.
+It restricts airflow, making your furnace work harder and run longer to satisfy your ideal temperature.

-This multiplies wear and tear on your furnace, as well as the odds of a malfunction and premature failure.
+This multiplies usage on your furnace, as well as the likelihood of a breakdown and early failure.

-It can also make your furnace get too hot and shut down for a time to cool down.
-Then it will keep repeating this process when your furnace turns on.
+It can also make your furnace overheat and shut down for a time to cool down.
+Then it will keep duplicating this process when your furnace turns on.
 This is called short cycling.
 In addition to wearing out your furnace faster, it can drive up your heating bill and make your home feel unpleasant.

-We encourage replacing flat filters once a month and pleated filters every three months.
-If you can't remember the last time you got a new furnace filter, remove it and hold it up to the light.
-If you can't see light through your filter, it's too dirty and you should get a new one.
+We recommend replacing flat filters once a month and pleated filters every three months.
+If you can’t remember the last time you replaced your furnace filter, remove it and hold it up to the light.
+If you can’t detect light through your filter, it’s too dirty and you should get a new one.

-If the matter was connected to a clogged air filter, putting in a clean filter should solve this common problem when your heat won't turn off.
+If the matter was connected to a clogged air filter, replacing it with a fresh filter should fix this common issue when your heat won’t turn off.
 If not, we recommend checking your thermostat settings next.

 Check Out the Thermostat

-Your thermostat controls your furnace and basically informs the unit when to turn on and off.
-It's often to blame when your furnace won't stop running.
+Your thermostat controls your furnace and simply informs the unit when to turn on and off.
+It’s often to blame when your furnace won’t stop running.

 At times having the heat turn off is as simple as changing an incorrect thermostat setting.

-Your thermostat has two settings, “auto” and “on,” that manage your heating system's blower motor.
+Your thermostat includes two settings, “auto” and “on,” that control your heating system’s blower motor.

-“Auto” means the furnace blower will only run when the furnace does.
+“Auto” indicates the furnace blower will only run when the furnace does.

-“On” means the furnace blower will run constantly.
-This constant air flow can help with heat circulation but will also increase your power bill and lead to wear and tear on your furnace.
+“On” indicates the furnace blower will run constantly.
+This constant air flow can help with heat distribution but will also drive up your power bill and lead to wear and tear on your furnace.

-If your thermostat is switched to "on," it will sound like your furnace is not shutting off, but it's really just the furnace blower you're noticing.
-Changing it to "auto" should solve the problem.
-It will also help you save money on your energy costs.
+If your thermostat is set to “on,” it will seem like your furnace is not turning off, but it’s really just the furnace blower you’re hearing.
+Switching it to “auto” should solve the problem.
+It will also help you spend less money on your energy costs.

 Check Your Temperature Setting

-If your thermostat won't turn off heat, compare the temperature setting to the area temperature.
-If it's greater than the room air temp, your furnace will keep operating until it reaches your desired temp.
+If your thermostat won’t turn off heat, check the temperature setting to the room temperature.
+If it’s greater than the room air temp, your furnace will keep operating until it reaches your desired temp.

-Keep in mind that if it's extremely cold outside, your furnace will have to run much longer than usual to keep your home warm.
-This is because of a large temperature difference between the cold air outside and the warm indoors.
+Remember that if it’s very cold outside, your furnace will have to run much longer than normal to keep your home cozy.
+This is because of a big temperature difference between the cold air outside and the warm indoors.

-As a test, you can try reducing the temperature to correspond with the room.
-Then, wait a few minutes.
-This should make the furnace turn off momentarily.
+As a test, you can try lowering the thermostat to match the room.
+Then, wait a couple of minutes.
+This should make the furnace shut off momentarily.

-If you have a programmable thermostat, it's probably battery powered.
-You can try putting in new batteries to see if that solves the problem.
-If it doesn't or if there's wiring to your electrical system, shift it to "off."
+If you use a programmable thermostat, it’s likely battery powered.
+You can try replacing the batteries to see if that solves the issue.
+If it doesn’t or if there’s wiring to your electrical system, shift it to “off.”

 If your furnace won’t shut off after you set it to “off,” you will need to cut the power.